lpod/lpod-docs/level1-metadata.rst

 values, according to the capabilities of the runtime environment.
 For ``set_creation_date()`` and ``set_modification_date()``, the default
 is the current system date.
-For ``set_creator()`` and ``set_initial_creator()``, the default is the current system user.
-For ``set_generator()`` the default is the current process identifier.
+For ``set_creator()`` and ``set_initial_creator()``, the default is the identifier of the current system user.
+For ``set_generator()`` the default is the system name of the current program (as it would appear in a command line) or, if not available, the current process identifier.
 If the execution environment can't provide such informations, no default value is provided.

 Complex pre-defined metadata
 ----------------------------